Easy Vegan Date Pinwheel Cookies (Soft Sesame Swirl Cookies)

 - Lightly toast sesame seeds for a deeper flavor

-How to store Date Filled Pinwheel Cookies
+How to Store Vegan Date Pinwheel Cookies

 - To keep these treats at their best, place them in a sealed container on your counter where they’ll stay fresh for 5 days.
 For longer storage, the fridge extends its life to 2 weeks.